J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 Digital map images can be used in a variety of ways, in web-based interactives, presentations, and storytelling platforms.
 Digital map images are even more useful when they have been georeferenced, meaning that information about the location of the place represented on the map has been incorporated into the digital file.
 This enables map-making software to correctly layer the map image over a contemporary base map.

-Library staff can help you locate digital map images, georeference them as needed, and select and learn to use the right software tools for your project.
+Library staff can help you locate existing digital map images, get material scanned, georeference map images if necessary, and select and learn to use the right software tools for your project.

 [Learn more about working with digital map images](.../blob/main/_pages/resources.md)